Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 .. _output_1:

-Once the analysis is run, a :class:`OSmOSE.core_api.audio_dataset.AudioDataset` instance named ``cool_reshape`` has been created and added to the dataset's :attr:`OSmOSE.public_api.dataset.Dataset.datasets` field.
+Once the analysis is run, a :class:`osekit.core_api.audio_dataset.AudioDataset` instance named ``cool_reshape`` has been created and added to the dataset's :attr:`osekit.public_api.dataset.Dataset.datasets` field.

 The dataset folder now looks like this: